 Knee pain affects 25% of all adults, and it’s commonly caused by injuries and age-related degeneration.
 The doctors at South Lake Pain Institute offer many treatments that relieve your pain and accelerate healing, from injections of steroids and hyaluronic acid, to regenerative techniques such as platelet-rich plasma and stem cell injections.
-If you’re ready to find relief from your knee pain, call the office in Clermont and Orlando, Florida, or book an appointment online.
+If you’re ready to find relief from your knee pain, call our office in Clermont, Florida, or book an appointment online.

 Your knee is highly susceptible to injuries and degeneration because it carries the weight of your body while engaging in ongoing repetitive movement and enduring the stress of athletic activities.

 You can develop knee pain from numerous causes, but some of the most common knee problems include:

 Another common cause of knee pain, patellofemoral pain syndrome (runner’s knee), develops in the front of your knee and around the kneecap.
 It’s often caused by a kneecap that’s out of alignment.

 Conservative treatments for knee pain depend on the underlying cause of the problem.
 Your doctor may recommend physical therapy, immobilization, or orthotic shoe inserts to stabilize your foot and ankle and take stress off your knee.